 - Neuropsychological and psychoeducational testing

-Students requesting academic accommodations based on a mental health impairment are required to meet with one of the counselors in the Counseling Center in Perrella upon arrival to the campus.
+Students requesting accommodations based on a mental health impairment are required to meet with one of the counselors in the Counseling Center in Perrella upon arrival to the campus.
 It is important that psychological assessments be sent to Perrella Wellness Center prior to this meeting.
-After meeting with a counselor, students are responsible for making an appointment with AccessAbility Services to request academic accommodations.
+After meeting with a counselor, students are responsible for making an appointment with AccessAbility Services to request accommodations.
 Students are strongly encouraged to meet with the counseling staff to obtain additional support throughout the semester.

 - Documentation should provide a discussion of a individual’s current status and functional limitations